Entanglement based observables for quantum impurities

 We analyse the full system at equilibrium, i.e., we set a zero bias voltage $\mu_\text{L}{=}\mu_\text{R}{=}\mu_\text{B}$ across the device, where $\mu_i$ denotes the chemical potential of the $i$th lead.
-Even though the NRG-MPS method does not treat the impurity-environment coupling perturbatively, its performance depends on the system parameters.
-Specifically, the ability of the VMPS to find the correct strongly-correlated ground state depends both on the finite chains' lengths (as in NRG due to the Wilson transformation) and the MPS truncation.
-As the impurity-environment coupling becomes smaller, the required resolution to find the Kondo ground state increases, and thus also the required chain length and bond dimension.
-In the following, we establish that the purity is a good measure for observing the formation of the strongly-correlated Kondo singlet.
+Even though the NRG-MPS method does not treat the impurity-environment coupling perturbatively, its performance depends on the system parameters: as the impurity-environment coupling becomes smaller, the required resolution to find the Kondo ground state increases.
+In the following, we establish that the purity is a good witness for observing the formation of the Kondo singlet.
 Hence, per system parametrisation, we systematically explore convergence of our variational ground-state search by following the dot's purity $\mathcal{P}_{\text{d}}$ as a function of the NRG-MPS numerical truncation knobs, see Appendix~\ref{appendix: convergence NRG-MPS}.

-Furthermore, we observe that the physics of the system only depends on the presence of an unpaired cavity electron and is fully equivalent between the different cavity levels $\epsilon_\text{c}{=}\epsilon_\text{cav}$ in the experimentally-relevant regime where $\delta\gg 12\Omega^2/U$, see Appendix~\ref{appendix: truncatio cavity level}
+Furthermore, we observe that the physics of the system only depends on the presence of an unpaired cavity electron and is fully equivalent between the different cavity levels $\epsilon_\text{c}{=}\epsilon_\text{cav}{+}j\delta$ in the experimentally-relevant regime where $\delta{\gg} 12\Omega^2/U$, see Appendix~\ref{appendix: truncatio cavity level}